 Will Fig Tree Leaves Grow Back?

-Fig trees that lose their leaves in the fall and winter will grow them back as long as the frost isn’t too extreme (typically below 15ºF).
+Fig trees that lose their leaves in the fall and winter will grow them back as long as the frost isn’t too extreme (typically above 15ºF).
 However, if fig trees lose their leaves early due to watering, nutrients, climate, or other causes, they need to overcome the issue before the leaves will grow back.

 You can check if a fig tree is still alive by pruning a small branch tip.
 If there’s any green inside, the tree is still alive and the leaves should grow back (as long as the tree doesn’t have any issues).